Lone Star Migration: The moveBuddha 2022-2023 Texas Migration Report

 If we look at the state with the highest overall population, California, it’s clear that Texas has a ways to go.
 Texas needs to add another 10 million residents before it will catch up to the Golden State’s nearly 40 million.

-It’s worth noting that California owes much of its current size to various booms such as the tech boom in the 1990s (which led to a rapid six-million population increase).
-But in more recent years, this growth has dramatically slowed.
+It’s worth noting that California owes much of its current size to various booms, such as the tech boom in the 1990s (which led to a rapid six-million population increase).

 Texas Dreamin’: Californians are Powering Texan Growth